wizasol/astronaut-nft-staking/README.md

 Unstake their staked NFTs with `mint address` and get rewards. ( Calculate generated reward by this NFT too )
 - `withdrawNft`

-Claim reward to receive generated $TOKEN from their staking.
+Claim reward to receive generated $COSMIC from their staking.
 - `claimReward`

-Claim reward to receive generated $TOKEN from their staking for all NFTs.
+Claim reward to receive generated $COSMIC from their staking for all NFTs.
 - `claimRewardAll`